Table of Contents

-Acute abdomen represents an emergency situation.
-Several of the possible disease complexes which could lie at the heart of the diagnosis require a prompt causal therapy for the patient.
+Acute abdomen represents an emergency situation and needs urgent evaluation.
+Several of the possible disease complexes which could lie at the heart of the diagnosis requires a prompt causal therapy for the patient.
 Weighing up how thorough an initial diagnosis is required before proceeding with the first steps of treatment is different from case to case and depends on the following factors:

 - Hemodynamic stability of the patient: Hemodynamic instability, such as unexplained decreases in blood pressure, can be indicative of bleeding.
-Indications of internal bleeding would suggest treatment with immediate surgery.
+Indications of internal bleeding would suggest immediate surgical treatment.

 - Extent of peritonism: Local or diffuse as a measure of the progression of the symptoms.

 - Clinical stability of the patient or is their condition rapidly deteriorating?

-A rigorous and complete anamnesis can give clues to the causes of the complaints.
+A proper history is indispensable and can give clues to the underlying etiology of acute abdomen.
 It is important to ask:

 - Where the pain began and the current location of it in order to gain clues to the primarily affected organ.
 For example, the pain of acute appendicitis starts in the periumbilical region and then shifts to the McBurney’s point.

-- Type of pain: Description of the intensity and nature of the attendant symptoms.
+- Type of pain: Description of the intensity and nature of the symptoms.

-- Visceral pain: Relatively hard to pinpoint, dull, pressing pain that often radiates to other regions of the body, as well as vegetative attendant symptoms such as vomiting, sweating and hypotension e.g. stomach ulcer perforation or inflammation
+- Visceral pain: Relatively hard to pinpoint, dull, pressing pain that often radiates to other regions of the body, as well as non-specific symptoms such as vomiting, sweating, and hypotension e.g. stomach ulcer perforation or inflammation

 - Colic pain: Belongs to the visceral pain category, increasing and decreasing intensity, extremely unsettled patients e.g. gallstones, kidney stones or ileus.

 - Somatic pain: Relatively easy to locate, although becomes increasingly diffuse in advanced peritoneal irritation, pricking to stabbing pain, often only mild or no vegetative attendant symptoms at all e.g. appendicitis.